Ray Chapman

-Raymond Johnson Chapman (January 15, 1891 – August 17, 1920) was an American baseball player.
+Raymond Johnson Chapman (January 15, 1891 – August 17, 1920) was an American professional baseball player.
 He spent his entire career as a shortstop for the Cleveland Indians of the American League.

 Chapman was hit in the head by a pitch thrown by pitcher Carl Mays and died 12 hours later.
-He is the only person to die directly from an injury received while playing in a Major League Baseball game.
-His death led baseball to establish a rule requiring umpires to replace the ball whenever it becomes dirty.
-Chapman's death and sanitary concerns also led to the ban on spitballs after the 1920 season.
-Chapman's death was also one of the examples cited to justify the wearing of batting helmets.
-However, it took over 30 years to adopt the rule that required their use.
+He is the only person to die directly from an injury received while playing in a Major League Baseball (MLB) game.
+His death occurred only a few months after the introduction of rules banning spitballs and requiring umpires to replace dirty, discolored balls.
+Chapman's death was also one of the examples cited to justify the wearing of batting helmets, although their use was not required until over 30 years later.

 Early life

 Ray Chapman was born to Robert and Blanche Chapman (née Johnson) in Beaver Dam, Kentucky, and raised in Herrin, Illinois.

 Career

 Chapman broke into the major leagues in 1912 with the Cleveland team, then known as the Naps.

 Chapman led the American League in runs scored and walks in 1918.
-A top-notch bunter, Chapman is sixth on the all-time list for sacrifice hits and holds the single season record with 67 in 1917.
+A top-notch bunter, Chapman is sixth on the all-time list for sacrifice hits and holds the single-season record with 67 in 1917.
 Only Stuffy McInnis has more career sacrifices as a right-handed batter.
-Chapman was also an excellent shortstop who led the league in assists once.
-He batted .300 or better three times, and led the Indians in stolen bases four times.
+Chapman was also an excellent shortstop, who led the league in assists once.
+He batted .300 or better three times and led the Indians in stolen bases four times.
 In 1917, he set a team record of 52 stolen bases, which stood until 1980.
 He was hitting .303 with 97 runs scored when he died.
 He was one of the few players whom Ty Cobb considered a friend.

-There was conjecture that 1920 was going to be Chapman's last year as a pro baseball player.
+Conjecture indicated that 1920 was going to be Chapman's last year as a professional baseball player.
 Shortly before the season began, Chapman married Kathleen Daly, who was the daughter of a prominent Cleveland businessman.
 Chapman had indicated he was going to retire to devote himself to the family business into which he was marrying, as well as to begin a family.